interplaynetary/free-association/docs/technical/network-dynamics.md

 **Dynamics:**
 - Hub capacity flows to recognized partners
-- Tier 1: Partners with mutual recognition (hub recognizes partner + partner recognizes hub)
+- Phase 1: Partners with reciprocal alignment (hub projects alignment to partner + partner projects alignment to hub)
-- Tier 2: Partners with one-way recognition (hub recognizes but not reciprocated)
+- Phase 2: Partners with one-way priority (hub projects priority but not reciprocated)

 **Use Cases:**
 - Foundation grantmaking